GenLogs/genlogs-webhook-validator/README.md

 ### 4. Expose Your Local Server

-Use ngrok to expose your local server:
+Install and use [ngrok](https://ngrok.com) to expose your local server to the internet.
+Ngrok creates a secure tunnel to your localhost, allowing external services like GenLogs Webhooks to reach your development server running on your local environment.

+First, install ngrok from [https://ngrok.com](https://ngrok.com), then run:

 ```bash
 ngrok http 8000